About This Sample Functional Resume for Job in Editing:

 From the Collection of Resume Examples

-This functional resume sample and the other resumes in this collection were written using a professional resume template from Susan Ireland's Ready-Made Resumes.
+This functional resume sample and the other resumes in this collection were written using the professional resume templates from my Ready-Made Resume Builder.

 To read about how to write an effective resume, go to 10 Steps: How to Write a Resume.